-For the 2018 cycle, CFSC will continue to use a contracted California Register Professional Forester (RPF) to review all funded projects and check for compliance with the applicable federal regulations.
+For the 2020 cycle, CFSC will continue to use a contracted California Register Professional Forester (RPF) to review all funded projects and check for compliance with the applicable federal regulations.

-The RPF will follow a similar procedure as the BLM previously used.
-As needed, the RPF will contact the applicants for additional information and/or request further documentation.
-The applicants would still be responsible for arranging for the additional documentation needed (e.g. hiring a biologist or archaeologist for surveys or contracting with their own local RPF).
-Grant funds can be used for these purposes.
-The RPF will also provide technical assistance to the applicants on how to properly implement and adhere to the required mitigation measures.
+The RPF will contact the applicant as necessary for additional information and documents relative to the proposed project.
+Applicants will be responsible for acquiring and providing the additional documentation requested, such as biologist or archaeologist surveys, or by contracting with a hired local Registered Professional Forester (RPF).
+Grant funds can be used to pay for these services if the grant is awarded to the applicant.
+RPFs can also provide technical assistance to the applicants on how to properly implement and adhere to the required mitigation measures.

-Projects funded through the Grants Clearinghouse are not subject to NEPA; however, they must still comply with the above-mentioned acts (ESA, MBTA, BGEPA and NHPA).
+Projects funded through the Grants Clearinghouse are not subject to The National Environmental Policy Act (NEPA).
+However, projects must still comply with the above-mentioned acts (ESA, MBTA, BGEPA and NHPA).